ozaner/ozanerhansha.github.io-OLD/_posts/other/stocks.md

 We can talk about *the* stock market, however, because all the big stock exchanges are now much more integrated and cohesive due to the advent of telecommunications and, more recently, the internet.
 This leads to a greater pool of sellers and buyers and thus more standard/fair prices and higher liquidity.

 ## Regulation
+Stock markets are self-regulated organizations (SROs).
+That is, they are non-governmental agencies that create and enforce industry standards and regulations.
+The **Financial Industry Regulatory Authority (FINRA)** regulates stock markets in order to ensure that they are fair for all parties involved in trading.

+Even further, the **US Securities and Exchange Commission (SEC)** is the independent agency of the federal government (outside of the control of the executive branch) responsible for enforcing and proposing laws on stock markets and exchanges.

+## Liquidity, Spread, and Depth
+In order to make trades on the stock market, a buyer has to find a seller who agrees with their price.
+The more willing buyers and sellers there are of a stock, the more **liquidity** that stock is said to possess.
+This property allows the stock to be traded much easier and is important for an effective stock market.
+Since a willing buyer/seller may not exist at any given moment, stock markets may rely on middlemen that maintain continual trades.
+These middlemen are called **market makers**.

+Since stocks are sole with seller setting an *offer* and a buyer giving an *offer* there is usually a discrepancy between these two quantities, due to the two parties valuing the stock/instrument differently.
+This discrepancy is called the **spread** of the stock.
+Note that the lower the spread and the larger the bids and offers are, the more liquid the stock is.
+When there are many buyers and sellers whose offers/bids are at many different prices, the stock is said to have good **depth**.

+Note that the terms liquidity and depth also apply to the stock market as a whole rather than just stocks.
+A good stock (like those of large companies) are ones with high liquidity and good depth.
+Likewise, a good stock market is one whose stocks possess these qualities.

+## Indices
+An index is an aggregated representation of a number of companies' stock prices.
+For example, the S&P 500 is a weighted average of the largest 500 publicly traded companies in the US.
+Its movement, then, is a quantification of the health of the US economy and stock market as a whole.
+When people refer to the stock market as a whole they are referring to some large index.
+There are also smaller indices that only take into count specific industries like oil, technology, chip manufacturing, etc.

+While indices are theoretical tools, they can be realized into **exchange traded funds (ETFs)**.
+Big companies essentially buy the correct proportions of each stock as prescribed by the index in question and sell them as a sort of 'stock' that one can buy, sell, put, call and so on.